Dahim0/Dahim0/README.md

 - 👋 Hi, I’m @Dahim0
 - 👀 I’m interested in webdevlopment and video game creating
 - 🌱 I’m currently learning javascript
-- 💞️ I’m looking to collaborate whit somone to make my website more beautiful.
+- 💞️ I’m looking to collaborate whit somone to help me with game dev.
 - 📫 How to reach me: mail me to abderrahim.athimni2011@gmail.com

 <!---